Laslo-S/Website_codebase/README.md

 ## Admin Workflow

-*   **Adding Public Items:** Go to the specific type under "Public Portfolio & Site Core" (e.g., "AA Public 3D Scans") and click "Add".
+*   **Adding Public Items:** Go to the specific type under "Public Portfolio & Site Core" (e.g., "Public 3D Scans") and click "Add".
+*   **Adding Homepage Slideshow Images:** Go to "Homepage Slideshow" -> "Slideshow Images" and click "Add".
+Upload an image, set status to Published, and adjust order.
-*   **Managing Client Deliverables:** Go to "Public Portfolio & Site Core" -> "Client Deliverables".
+*   **Managing Client Deliverables:** Go to "Client Management & Auth" -> "Client Deliverables".
 Use the "Client" filter on the right to select a user (only users in the 'Active Clients' group are shown).
 Then Add/Edit deliverables for that client.
 The `Client` field on the Add/Edit form must still be manually selected.
-*   **Managing Users/Groups:** Use the "Client Accounts & Auth" section.
+*   **Managing Users/Groups:** Use the "Client Management & Auth" section.
-*   **Designating Clients:** Add users to the 'Active Clients' group under "Client Accounts & Auth" -> "Groups".
+*   **Designating Clients:** Add users to the 'Active Clients' group under "Client Management & Auth" -> "Groups".

 ## Conventions